Lewis Williams Douglas: Principal of McGill University

 In August 1937, Douglas was approached by Sir Edward Beatty about becoming principal of McGill University in Montreal, Canada.
 Bored with his job at American Cyanamid, Douglas accepted and was installed on January 7, 1938.
-Douglas would subsequently refer to his time as McGill as the happiest in his life.
+Douglas would subsequently refer to his time at McGill as the happiest in his life.
 As principal, he struggled to address the deficit in the university budget and to counteract what he perceived as the socialist leanings within the social science faculty of the university.
 By reducing expenditures and soliciting private donations he succeeded in restoring McGill to financial health, and launched a public lecture series designed to promote conservative viewpoints.
 Yet while Douglas did modify tenure policies so as to make it easier to remove radical faculty members, he resisted efforts to restrict the free-speech of faculty, especially as debates over Canada's role in international affairs heated up in 1939.